 New York Public Record Laws

-Americans are free to request government records thanks to the FOIA, which stands for the Freedom of Information Act.
-The New York Freedom of Information Law (FOIL) permits residents to ask for records, but they can’t be used in charity or sales situations.1
+Americans are free to request government records thanks to the Freedom of Information Act (FOIA).
+The New York’s Freedom of Information Law (FOIL) permits residents to ask for records, but they can’t be used in charity or sales situations.1

 Some people track public records via third-party websites since many state and federal repositories cost money and may even require long-distance travel to obtain certain information.
 However, government sources usually possess up-to-date and reliable details about someone.
 All in all, individuals have to weigh the pros and cons of both before using the tools that suit their needs.